CPAN-Security/security.metacpan.org/docs/cna-faq.md

 ### I've received a report from someone outside of CPANSec.
 What do I do?

-Anyone can submit a security report to you.
-But you (as the maintainer) have the right to disclose this to anyone.
+Anyone can submit a security report to you, and you (as the maintainer) are free to share it with others.
-We recommend that you disclose this to CPANSec, so that we can assist in triage, fixing, and assigning CVEs.
+We recommend that you disclose it to CPANSec, so that we can assist in triage, fixing, and assigning CVEs.

 ### The reporter is asking me for money!